SchwabeDE/ros-maze/README.md

 ### Run the Project

-Instructions about howto run the project on your machine.
+Instructions about how to run the project on your machine.

 #### Prepare Gazebo and Run the Project